-In the first volume, the author explains some popular social science theories about generations, traces the history of Chinese intergenerational relationships, and through focus group interviews with 77 families in mainland China, comprehensively discusses the younger generation's values, attitudes, behavior patterns and the ways which differ from their ancestors’.
+In the first volume, the author explains some popular social science theories about generations, traces the history of Chinese intergenerational relationships, and, through focus group interviews with 77 families in mainland China, comprehensively discusses the younger generation's values, attitudes, behavior patterns, and the ways in which they differ from their ancestors’.

 The book will be a valuable resource for scholars of Chinese sociology, and also general readers interested in contemporary Chinese society.

 1. Introduction: Cultural Reverse and New Patterns of Intergenerational Transmission 2.
 Intergenerational Relations and Their Transitions: A Historical Review 3.
-Revolution in the Depth of Soul 4.
+Revolution in the Depths of the Soul 4.
 The Break of Behavioral Modes 5.
-Artifact Power Not to Be Neglected References.
-Index
+Artifact Power Not to Be Neglected

 Zhou Xiaohong served as dean of the School of Social and Behavioral Sciences at Nanjing University for 16 years; now he is a senior professor of Humanities and Social Sciences at Nanjing University.
 His main research fields are sociological theory, social psychology and contemporary China studies.